 Marbles Kids Museum

 If you’re traveling with a child with a disability, check out family-friendly and inclusive experiences like Marbles Kids Museum.
 Not only is the museum and its attractions physically accessible to a wide range of abilities, its programs and tours can be catered to meet specific requirements as well.
-Insider tip: Marbles periodically hosts Family Fun Nights exclusively for kids with special needs and their families.
+Tip: Marbles periodically hosts Sensory Friendly Playtimes exclusively for kids with disabilities and their families to experience Marbles in a calmer, quieter environment.

 Even more museums

-Other museums that take accessibility to heart include CAM Raleigh, offering Museum Access for Kids, a program for school-age students living with disabilities; and the free-admission City of Raleigh Museum (COR Museum), where special tours can be designed to meet specific visual, hearing and learning needs.
+Other museums that take accessibility to heart include CAM Raleigh, providing audio descriptions, large-format brochures, touch tours and requested assistance for their programs and exhibitions; and the free-admission City of Raleigh Museum (COR Museum), where special tours can be designed to meet specific visual, hearing and learning needs.

 Dive deep into history